unix-world/Smart.Framework.Modules/README.md

 	* PSR Cache: vendor/Psr

 ## Installation NOTES:
-	* install first the Smart.Framework and choose the license: BSD license or LGPLv3 license (see the file https://github.com/unix-world/Smart.Framework/LICENSE)
+	* install first the Smart.Framework and choose the license: BSD license or GPLv3 license (see the file https://github.com/unix-world/Smart.Framework/LICENSE)
 	* after, copy the desired modules from Smart.Framework.Modules into the Smart.Framework modules folder: (example) smart-framework/modules/
-	* choose your license for the Smart.Framework.Modules, depending of the modules you will use (see the above notes and the file https://github.com/unix-world/Smart.Framework.Modules/LICENSE)
+	* choose your license for the Smart.Framework.Modules (BSD license or GPLv3 license), depending of the modules you will use (see the above notes and the file https://github.com/unix-world/Smart.Framework.Modules/LICENSE)

 ## Installation HINTS:
 	* all libs in modules are auto-loaded via built-in Autoloader (except: smart-extra-libs, vendor)